-I’ve been blogging for three years, both for my personal blog (no longer in service) and my business blog.
+I’ve been blogging for several years, both for my personal blog (no longer in service) and my business blog.

 I haven’t made it big.
 And no, I never made enough that I could quit my job and do it full-time.
 We’ve all heard of so-and-so’s friend who’s done it, right?
 If I’m being quite honest, I think those types of bloggers are quite rare.
 Maybe an urban myth?
 It’s hard to say, but you can still write a successful blog.